hyrodium/ElasticSurfaceEmbedding.jl/docs/src/index.md

 This is the main part.
 Split the surface into pieces, and compute the Eucledian embedding.
 For more information, read [this document](/Julia).
-The image below is a result for the domain D_1.
+The image below is a result for the domain ``D_1``.

 ![](img/NurbsStrain.png)

 ### step 3 : Edit on vector graphics editor
-The output files are svg format.
+The output files are SVG format.
 After editing the svg files, you can print the graphics or cut papers by laser cutting machine.

 ![](img/inkscape.png)